MyAITree/myaitree.github.io/README.md

 ---
 ## Meaning

 is friendship, amity, or loving-kindness.
 It can also refer to a state of being friendly, a relationship between friends, or a feeling of goodwill.
 In some contexts, it is associated with the Buddhist concept of compassion.

---

-## 🚀 About Us

 MyAITree is a consultancy that delivers.
-We connect businesses with their customers through innovative, Intelligent, and Software solutions that drive growth.
+We resolve pain through innovative, Intelligent, and Software solutions that drive growth.

+---

 ## 🌳 Our Services

-1. **Business Due Diligence**
+1. **Business Due Dilligence**
-2. **Target Setting**
+2. **Goal Setting**
-3. **Process Refining**
+3. **Process Refinement**
-4. **Test of Time**
+4. **Analytics through Test of Time**
-5. **Self Dependent**
+5. **Self-Sufficiency**

 ## ✨ Why Choose Us?